 The personalization arms race in cannabis isn't about AI capability.
 It's about who can legally access customer preference data.

-And right now, almost nobody can,except through zero-party collection.
+And right now, the most defensible path is zero-party collection.

 The vendors that understand this will win.
 The ones betting on regulatory arbitrage will lose.